bitovi/academy/src/react/9-managing-complex-state.md

 }
 ```

+@highlight 3,5,10-14,17

 Using this data in the `DisplayComponent` is simple.
-Deconstruct the state variables from `props` and update the component to call `setUnsavedText` on changes.
+Use the props to render the component and call `setUnsavedText` on changes.

 ```jsx
 function DisplayComponent({ unsavedText, setUnsavedText, savedText }) {